sunil006/Sunil_Postman_Assignment/README.md

   	If your machine is Linux, you need to install docker-compose using this link : https://docs.docker.com/compose/install/
 	Note : Didn't do volume mapping as I don't know your system folder structure.

-From Each Table I am showning top 5 rows.
+From Table I am showning top 15 rows.

 B. Schema and Tables

-	table1 = Animal_cat_facts(id text,text text,type text,upvotes text)
-	table2 = Animal_cats(id text,name text, origin text, affection_level text)
-	table3 = Animal_HTTPcat(para text,Image text)
-	table4 =  Anime_Ghibli(id text,title text, director text, producer text)
-	table5 = Anime_Jikan(Episode_id text,title text, Aired text, Recap text)
-	table6 =  Art_Copperhewit(id text,title text, url text, start_date text,end_date text)
-	table7 =  Art_Harvardmus(id text,objevtcount text, lastupdate text, name text)
-	table8 =  Envi_OpenAQ(country text,Name text, City text, Locations text,Count text)
-	table9 =  Fin_AlphaVintage(Date text,High text, Open text, Low text,Close text)
+	postman(API,Description,Auth,HTTPS,CORS,Link,Category)

+	Only One table created for every category

 	No need to Recreate them.
-Creating tables from python script, which is present in All_files.py .
+Creating table from python script, which is present in Public_API.py .

 C. Points to achieve

-	1. Authorization and Token expiration is done, as some API's are providing key.
+	1. Authorization and Token expiration is done.Created Token if it got expired by using its response code.
+	   For Authorization, generating token in the begining of the code and if its requests are over in one minute it goes            sleep for  65 seconds.
-	2. Pagination for some API's.
+	2. Pagination is done for each category.
-	3. Rate limiting is taken for some API's.
+	3. Rate limiting is also done.
+	4. OOPS are also included
+	5. Crawled all APIs.

-	Number of entries in each table depends on the API data they provide by that website.
+	Number of entries in the table depends on the API data they provide by that category.

 D. Points that not achieved
+	Achieved everything.

 E.
-	If given more days, I would have crawled all APIs.
-I have created spider for every API, If there is more time I would have selected another approach for getting data which would have been easy for me.